chudotony/benjie/README.md

 Benjamin declared that technological progress makes art easily reproducible and decreases its Exhibition Value.
 This project contradicts this take by:

 - Guarantee of uniqueness for each art piece.
 The program connects quickly generated graphics with users’ fingerprints.
 They are transformed into unique tokens that can be provided only by a particular person.
 The program showcases the image again only when the person provides the fingerprint.
 - The piece of art is exhibited only temporarily when a user gives their contest by providing a fingerprint.
-The initial project is exhibited in Moscow MoMA.
+The initial project was showcased at the exhibition "Forms of Dialogue" in Moscow MoMA from 17th September to 15th October 2023.

 # Usage